BALKANGraph/OrgChartUploadImageNETCore/README.md

             });
         }

-imageUploadHandler has two parameters, file: the actual file that is going to be uploaded and input: this is the HTML input element from the edit form
+imageUploadHandler has two parameters:
+- file - the actual file that is going to be uploaded
+- input - this is the HTML input element from the edit form

 The next step is to create upload method on the server